 That’s pretty much it.
 Ring Pro is on par with the Ring 2.
 We even liked the recording capabilities of Ring Pro more.
 As for the cloud storage, it’s the same for the Pro version.

-You have to pay monthly but first, you get a month of free cloud storage to test it.
+You have to pay monthly but to start off you get a month of free cloud storage to test it.

 5. Mobile Application